Fall 2017 Graduate Senate Voting

 What is the Graduate Student Senate?

-GSS performs the primary responsibility of Graduate Student Government: allocating several million dollars of Student Activity Fee (SAF) money to student organizations across campus.
-All student organizations are eligible to request SAF allocations through budgets and bills, and GSS and the Undergraduate House of Representatives (UHR) hear and vote on these funding requests.
-GSS is composed of Senators from all graduate programs of study at Georgia Tech, with the number of Senate seats proportional to the size of the individual program.
+Graduate Student Senate (GSS) performs the primary responsibility of Graduate Student Government: allocating several million dollars of Student Activity Fee (SAF) money to student organizations across campus.
+Senators are the voice of graduate students in how the SAF is allocated and spent.
+Additionally, Senators are closely involved with institute-wide initiatives and committees.
+GSS is composed of Senators from all graduate programs of study at Georgia Tech, with the number of Senate seats proportional to the size of the school/program.
+We encourage enthusiastic, reliable graduate students to apply to represent their departments.

 What does a typical senate session look like?

-A typical senate session lasts approximately 2 hours, from 11:00 AM to 1:00 PM every Tuesday of the Spring and Fall semesters (excluding holidays and special events).
-Senators are expected to vote on all presented bills and contribute to bill discussions.
-We realize that some students will have classes at 12:05 PM on Tuesdays; this situation can be accommodated as long as it is communicated beforehand.
+A typical senate session lasts approximately 2 hours, from 10:30 AM to 12:30 PM every Tuesday of the Spring and Fall semesters (excluding holidays and special events).
+Sessions open with reports from GSGA officers, institutional committee members, and leads of campus-wide initiatives.
+Then, Senators vote on all presented bills and contribute to bill discussions.
+We realize that some students will have classes that overlap into Senate on Tuesdays; this situation can be accommodated as long as it is communicated beforehand.
 Robert’s Rules of Order are used as general guidelines for Senate procedure, with some exceptions.

 How does bill submission, discussion, and approval work?